Ricardosgeral/relier/README.md

   + $ *sudo systemctl status shutdown_button*

 ## Licence
-Using this acquisition system (Software and/or Hardware) you agree with the [licence conditions](LICENSE).
+By using this acquisition system (Software and/or Hardware) you agree with the [licence conditions](LICENSE).